blazingkin/blz-docs/docs/index.md

-# Welcome to the blz Docs site
+# Welcome to the blz docs site

 blz is a language designed to help developers produce fast, maintainable code by building best practices into the runtime.